 Madrichim (Student Teachers)

-Following bar/bat mitzvah, our students have the opportunity to become part of the education staff as student teachers, gaining new responsibility and acting as role models for the younger students.
+Following bar/bat mitzvah, our students may have the opportunity to become part of the education staff as student teachers, gaining new responsibility and acting as role models for the younger students.
+Availability of student teaching opportunities will vary year-to-year depending on the size of the school and teacher needs.

 Youth enrolled in Emet Dor Kef at the end of grade 10, 11, or 12 may participate in a confirmation ceremony after a program of study with Rabbi Israel.